parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-300-nepi-ng-install.md

 ### Fedora

-Fedora OTOH did not support asyncssh as oof fedora-24, so here's a - possibly non-exhaustive - list of dependencies that help building `asyncssh`
+Here's a - possibly non-exhaustive - list of dependencies that help building `asyncssh`

 Tested on fedora-23